sylaspg/grasp-continuum/README.md

 The basics of the relativistic multiconfiguration Dirac-Hartree-Fock method (**RMCDHF**) applied to scattering are described in [1].
-In short, scattering system is constructed as $N+1$ electron system, where $N$ electrons are bound (with discrete, negative energy levels), and one electron is from the continuum spectra, with given (positive) energy $\epsilon$ and quantum number $\kappa$.
+In short, the scattering system is constructed as $N+1$ electron system, where $N$ electrons are bound (with discrete, negative energy levels), and one electron is from the continuum spectrum, with given (positive) energy $\epsilon$ and quantum number $\kappa$.

 To obtain the large $P_{\kappa\epsilon}(r)$ and small $Q_{\kappa\epsilon}(r)$ components of the continuum orbitals, the Dirac-Hartree-Fock equations